 Save Korean Dogs

 Urgently need people who will adopt dogs, foster dogs, donate items for auction, sign petitions, attend protests and be flight volunteers.
 A flight volunteer is a person flying out of Seoul who is willing to escort a rescued dog to Canada or the US - you've booked your flight already yourself and you're willing to escort a rescue dog to the US or Canada.
 Find out more about how you can help.
-Plus UK and EU adoptions are now available.
 Join them on Facebook.